 Any adverse impact on New Zealand tourism market will be mitigated by a market response to shift travel itineraries and by Auckland Airport's diverse passenger base and multiple connectivity options for travel itineraries.
 Business and Visit Friends & Relatives ("VFR") travel unlikely to be significantly impacted.

-In the month of March 2011, New Zealand inbound tourist arrivals were down 11.4%, Christchurch Airport's international passenger numbers were down 22.5% but Auckland Airport's international passengers were up 1.4%, versus prior calendar period.
+In the month of June 2011, New Zealand inbound tourist arrivals were down 10% (impacted by volcanic ash), but Auckland Airport's total international passengers numbers were up 0.5%, versus prior calendar period.